obiba/opal-doc/web-user-guide/administration/users-groups.rst

 Add User with Password
 ~~~~~~~~~~~~~~~~~~~~~~

-At least 6 characters are required for the user password.
+The password must contain at least 8 characters, with at least one digit, one upper case alphabet, one lower case alphabet, one special character (which includes ``@#$%^&+=!``) and no white space.
 After a user has been added, a personal folder is added in the home folder of the Opal's :ref:`file-system`.

 Add User with Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~